 There’s a common misconception that localizing for different markets is somehow at odds with a global company’s unified mission.
 This perhaps stems from a common misunderstanding about the very nature of localization itself.
 Localizing content, by its very nature, means retaining the message, tone and intent of the original communication while adjusting its delivery to better chime with the local audience.

 For example – to return to the McDonald’s example – the golden arches are universal, as is the name.
-But in India, where the population largely doesn’t eat beef, The Big Mac becomes The Chicken Maharaja Mac.
-McDonald’s doesn’t alter the core pillars of its brand – fast food that people love – to resonate with a local audience but it does change the medium, its burger, of its message to account for cultural nuance.
+But in India, where 80% of the population doesn’t eat beef, The Big Mac becomes The Chicken Maharaja Mac.
+McDonald’s doesn’t alter the core pillars of its brand – fast food that people love – to resonate with a local audience but it does change the medium, its burger, of its message.
 The same applies to best practises for internal comms – the core pillars of the company, that unite the workforce, remain but in order to get people to absorb, interact with and take action off the back of content, localizing is a powerful, if not essential, tool.

 The fact is, if the company doesn't take an active role in localizing internal communication translations, they will take place anyway – be that via translation tools or by management in the markets themselves.
 And fractured messages are far more damaging to a company’s unified presence than the perceived dilution of it by localization.